Having sex with someone for the first time is a big deal, and should be something you’re ready for, feel good about, and do safely.

 Many people with psoriasis in the genital area still have sex and, like all aspects of psoriasis, it is a process of trial and error to find tips and tricks to help.
 For more information, have a look at our leaflet on Psoriasis in Sensitive Areas.

-For more information on sexual health and contraception, check out NHS Choices.
+For more information on sexual health services and contraception

 For more information on dealing with people and relationships when you have a visible difference, contact Changing Faces.